-PEORIA, AZ - An elementary school student is credited with helping to save a friend after 18 months of sexual abuse by a family friend, police say.
+An elementary school student is credited with helping save a friend after 18 months of sexual abuse by a family friend.

-Peoria police report that on October 27 they were contacted by an elementary school who alerted them that one of their students may be the victim of sexual abuse.
+On October 27, 2017, Peoria police were contacted by an elementary school who alerted them that one of their students may be the victim of sexual abuse.

-The victim also allegedly told her friend that the suspect had broken her arm.
-School officials confirmed to police that the victim did come to school in a sling, at the beginning of the school year.
+The victim also told her friend that the suspect had broken her arm.
+School officials confirmed that the victim came to school in a sling at the beginning of the school year.

-The victim reportedly recalled multiple incidents over the past 18 months of sexual contact, and the taking of sexually explicit photos.
-She identified the suspect as 30-year-old Andrew Cook, a family acquaintance.
+The victim recalled multiple incidents over the past 18 months of sexual contact and the taking of sexually explicit photos.
+She identified the suspect as Andrew Cook, a family acquaintance.

 Police collected Cook’s cell phone memory card.
-On it, police say, they found multiple nude photos of the victim and Cook.
+On it, they found multiple nude photos of the victim and Cook.
 In one of the images, a tattooed "W" is reportedly seen on a man's finger.
-Police say Cook has the same tattoo on his finger.
+Cook has the same tattoo on his finger.

 Cook was arrested at his home last October.